kestra-io/docs/content/docs/08.developer-guide/namespace-files.md

     script: "{{ read('scripts/hello.py') }}"
 ```

 The `read` function allows you to read any file from the namespace as a string.
 You can also execute your flows directly from the Code Editor by clicking on the Execute button.
-See the [How to use Namespace Files in your flows](#how-to-use-namespace-files-in-your-flows) section for more details.

 The `Execute` button allows you to run your flow directly from the Code Editor.
 Click on the `Execute` button to run your flow.
 You should then see the Execution being created in a new browser tab and once you navigate to the `Logs` tab, you should see a friendly message ``Hello from the Editor!`` in the logs.